mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **WEAPONS CARRIER INTERFACE**
-An interface unit can be worn separately or built into a standard battle helmet or other headgear, providing a heads- up display that overlays data from the unit’s weapons carriers.
+An interface unit can be worn separately or built into a standard battle helmet or other headgear, providing a heads- up display that overlays data from the unit's weapons carriers.
 The interface unit does not allow control of the carriers.

 Unit TL Kg Cost